 Introduces the theory and practice of roof framing.
 Includes calculations to determine rafter lengths for slopes and spans.
 Addresses erecting and installing trusses and techniques for rafter installation.
-Prerequisites: MTH 60or MTH 98, RD 90, WR 90 or equivalent placement test scores.
+Prerequisites: MTH 98 or placement into MTH 65; placement into IRW 115 or WR 115.
 Audit Available.

 Upon successful completion of this course, students will be able to: